fabarea/media/Readme.rst

 RTE integration
 ===============

-The extension is shipping two buttons that can be added into the RTE for (1) linking a document and (2) inserting images from the Media module.
+The extension ships two buttons that can be added into the RTE for (1) linking a document and (2) inserting images from the Media module.
 The button name references are ``linkcreator`` and ``imageeditor`` respectively which can be added by TypoScript in Page / User TSConfig with the following line::